handsontable/hyperformula/docs/api-template.md

 Welcome to HyperFormula `v{{ $page.version }}` API!

-The API reference documentation provides detailed information for methods available in HyperFormula.
+The API reference documentation provides detailed information for methods, error types, event types, and all the configuration options available in HyperFormula.

 Current build: {{ $page.buildDate }}

 ### API reference index

+The following sections explain shortly what can be found in the left sidebar navigation menu.

 #### HyperFormula
 This section contains information about the class for creating HyperFormula instance.
 It enlists all available public methods alongside their descriptions, parameter types, and examples.